-Enhance the Body's Natural Detox Pathways with Cauliflowerby Amylee Amos MS, RDN, IFMCPRecipes
+Enhance the Body's Natural Detox Pathways with Cauliflowerby Amylee Amos PhD, RDN, IFMCPRecipes

 Along with most other registered dietitian nutritionists, when I hear someone mention a ‘detox’ that they’re doing, I cringe a little bit.
 The human body detoxes all on its own.
 We have systems built into us that allow us to detoxify harmful substances (like through our elimination systems and sweat).
 If we didn’t have these systems, our species would not have survived.